RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnProgrammingBox.md

 ## Connecting CartDev To the old P-Box
-The new CartDev development kit needed saturn hardware to connect to, as the Sophia P-Box was technically Saturn hardware it could also be used with the CartDev devleopment kit.
+The new CartDev development kit needed Saturn hardware to connect to, as the Sophia P-Box was technically Saturn hardware it could also be used with the CartDev development kit.
 This would have been at least a partial relief for developers who spent thousands of dollars on the first Sega Saturn Development kit, only for it to be replaced by the `CartDev` not long after.
 <img src="/public/images/saturn/ConnectCartDevToPBox.png" />

 ## Connecting CartDev to modified retail Saturn
 For developers that didn't have a Sophia Systems Programming Box there was a much cheaper alternative provided with the `CartDev` system.
-Cross Products could modify a retail sega saturn console and allow it to connect to the `CartDev` system.
+Cross Products could modify a retail Sega Saturn console and allow it to connect to the `CartDev` system.
 <img src="/public/images/saturn/ConnectCartDevToRetailSaturn.png" />

 ---